openeventdata/mordecai/README.md

 ### Explanation:

-The first line downloads a pre-built image of a Geonames Elasticsearch container.
+The first line downloads (if you're running it for the first time) and starts a pre-built image of a Geonames Elasticsearch container.
 This container holds the geographic gazetteer that Mordecai uses to associate place names with latitudes and longitudes.
+It will be accessible on port 9200 with the name `elastic`.

-Line 2 starts that container running locally on port 9200 with the name `elastic`.
+Line 2 builds the main Mordecai image using the commands in the `Dockerfile`.

-Line 3 builds the main Mordecai image using the commands in the `Dockerfile`.
+This can take up to 20 minutes.

-Line 4 starts the Mordecai container and tells it to connect to our already running `elastic` container with the `--link elastic:elastic` option..
+Line 3 starts the Mordecai container and tells it to connect to our already running `elastic` container with the `--link elastic:elastic` option..
 Mordecai will be accessible on port 5000.
 By default, Docker runs on 0.0.0.0, so any machine on your network will be able to access it.

-**NOTE**: Many of the required components for `mordecai`, including the word2vec and MITIE models, are very large so downloading and starting the service takes a while.
+**Note on resources**: Many of the required components for `mordecai`, including the word2vec and MITIE models, are very large so downloading and starting the service takes a while.
+After starting the service, it will not be responsive for several minutes as the models are loaded into memory.
 You should also ensure that you have approximately 16 gigs of RAM available.

 Advanced Configuration